18F/methods/_methods/task-flow-analysis.md

 ---
 layout: card
 title: Task flow analysis
+description: A step-by-step analysis of a common task a user must perform that diagrams the various touch points and decision points a user goes through to accomplish the task.
+The touch points should be represented as steps taken by the user, as well as steps taken by the system.
 category: Decide
 what: A step-by-step analysis of a common task a user must perform that diagrams the various touch points and decision points a user goes through to accomplish the task.
 The touch points should be represented as steps taken by the user, as well as steps taken by the system.
 why: To illustrate in a solution-agnostic way the overall flow that a user progresses through to accomplish a single task.
 Task flow analysis also demonstrates the relationship between tasks, and how they interconnect across a site.